gitmachtl/scripts/cardano/testnet/README.md

 1. Delegate to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool owner``` this will generate the **owner.deleg.cert**
 1. :bulb: **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
 Otherwise the next step will abort with an error.
 1. Register your stakepool on the blockchain ```./05c_regStakepoolCert.sh mypool smallwallet1```
+1. Wait a minute so the transaction and stakepool registration is completed
+1. Check that the pool is successfully registered by running<br>```./05e_checkPoolOnChain.sh mypool```
-1. Optionally you can verify that your delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh owner``` if you don't see it instantly, wait a little and retry the same command
+1. You can also verify that your delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh owner``` if you don't see it instantly, wait a little and retry the same command

 :warning: Make sure you transfer enough ADA to your new **owner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!